ciuccislab/GP-DRT/README.md

 * **ex2_double_ZARC_model.ipynb**: shows how the GP-DRT model can manage the overlapping timescales from two ZARC elements in series.
 The frequency range is from 1E-4 Hz to 1E4 Hz with 10 points per decade (ppd).

-* **ex3_truncated_ZARC_model.ipynb**: shows how the GP-DRT model to recover the DRT from the truncated impedance, whose data points at lower frequencies (f < 1E-3 Hz) are not available, and predict the impedance value at these `unmeasured` frequency points.
+* **ex3_truncated_ZARC_model.ipynb**: shows how the GP-DRT model can recover the DRT from the truncated impedance, whose data points at lower frequencies (f < 1E-3 Hz) are not available, and predict the impedance value at these `unmeasured` frequency points.

 # Citation